COGNITIVE BEHAVIORAL THERAPY (CBT)

 STEP ONE

 Click Request an Appointment and let me know what you're struggling with.
-We begin with a free 20-minute consultation to determine whether we're a good fit to work together.
+We'll begin with a free 20-minute consultation to ensure we’re a great fit to work together.

 STEP TWO